BACK TO RESOURCES

 Federal IDR eligibility depends on both the type of claim and strict procedural compliance.
 Before initiating federal IDR, providers and RCM teams use the following checklist to quickly determine whether a claim is likely to qualify under the No Surprises Act:

-- Is the payer a commercial plan subject to the NSA?
+• Is the payor a commercial plan subject to the NSA?

 The Federal IDR Process, Step by Step